5 Strategies to Prevent Teacher Burnout

 If you feeling overwhelmed, please talk with someone.
 Talk with someone you can trust.
 Do not carry it around, this isn't good for your physical or emotional health!

 The teacher burnout rate continues to climb higher and higher.
 Stress is a big reason for this.
-So, after thinking about my personal lack of teacher self-care, and having that teacher burnout feeling, I began considering how I could tweak my weekly routine so that I could shut down my teacher's brain after leaving school on Fridays.
+So, after thinking about my personal lack of teacher self-care and having that teacher burnout feeling, I began considering how I could tweak my weekly routine so that I could shut down my teacher's brain after leaving school on Fridays.
 I made some minor adjustments, and I felt better.
-Now each week on Wednesday, I start planning for the upcoming week.
-On Thursday I make my copies for the upcoming week and Friday I get my math centers ready to go.
+Now, each week on Wednesday, I start planning for the upcoming week.
+On Thursday, I make my copies for the upcoming week, and on Friday, I get my math centers ready to go.
 This has made a big, big difference!
 However, would you consider this “teacher self-care”?

 Reconnect with nature.